Browse Tutorials

 }

-Step 3 : Applying jQuery validation for validating file
+Step 3: Applying jQuery validation to validate the file

 <script type="text/jscript">